maxwmoir/rip-project/README.md

 ## How to run
 The program is run from the command line by supplying the name of the config file.

+## Todo
+- Make sure all methods have docstring
+- Fix Operation not permitted error with sock.send
+- Remove unnecessary prints and commenting
+- Reorder methods
+- Remove use of magic nos.
+- etc.